mantidproject/mantid/docs/source/release/v6.2.0/diffraction.rst

 - New algorithm :ref:`ApplyInstrumentToPeaks <algm-ApplyInstrumentToPeaks>` to update the instrument of peaks within a PeaksWorkspace.
 - New algorithm :ref:`ConvertPeaksWorkspace <algm-ConvertPeaksWorkspace>` for quick conversion between PeaksWorkspace and LeanElasticPeaksWorkspace.
 - New algorithm :ref:`FindGlobalBMatrix <algm-FindGlobalBMatrix>` that refines common lattice parameters across peak workspaces from multiple runs with a different U matrix (which encodes the orientation) per run.
-- New algorithm :ref:`HB3AIntegrateDetectorPeaks <algm-HB3AIntegrateDetectorPeaks>` for integrating four-circle data from HB3A in detector space.
+- New algorithm :ref:`HB3AIntegrateDetectorPeaks <algm-HB3AIntegrateDetectorPeaks>` for integrating four-circle data from HB3A in detector space using simple cuboid integration with and without fitted background.
 - New plotting script that provides diagnostic plots of :ref:`SCDCalibratePanels <algm-SCDCalibratePanels-v2>` on a per panel/bank basis.
 - Exposed :meth:`mantid.api.IPeak.getCol` and :meth:`mantid.api.IPeak.getRow` to python.
-- Added two integration methods to :ref:`HB3AIntegrateDetectorPeaks <algm-HB3AIntegrateDetectorPeaks>` for simple cuboid integration with and without fitted background.
 - New definition file for D19 ILL instrument added.

 Improvements
 ############

-- Existing :ref:`DGSPlanner <dgsplanner-ref>` expanded to support WAND².
+* Existing :ref:`DGSPlanner <dgsplanner-ref>` expanded to support WAND².
-- Existing algorithm :ref:`IntegrateEllipsoids <algm-IntegrateEllipsoids-v1>` now can use a different integrator for satellite peaks.
+* Existing algorithm :ref:`IntegrateEllipsoids <algm-IntegrateEllipsoids-v1>` now can use a different integrator for satellite peaks.
+* New option in :ref:`IntegrateEllipsoids <algm-IntegrateEllipsoids-v1>` to share Bragg peak background with satellite peaks.
-- Existing algorithm:ref:`MaskPeaksWorkspace <algm-MaskPeaksWorkspace-v1>` now also supports tube-type detectors used at the CORELLI instrument.
+* Existing algorithm:ref:`MaskPeaksWorkspace <algm-MaskPeaksWorkspace-v1>` now also supports tube-type detectors used at the CORELLI instrument.
+* Improvements to :ref:`SCDCalibratePanels <algm-SCDCalibratePanels-v2>` including

+  * major interface update
+  * enabling the calibration of T0 and sample position
+  * fine control of bank rotation calibration
-- Existing algorithm :ref:`SCDCalibratePanels <algm-SCDCalibratePanels-v2>` now provides better calibration of panel orientation for flat panel detectors.
+  * better calibration of panel orientation for flat panel detectors
-- Existing algorithm :ref:`SCDCalibratePanels <algm-SCDCalibratePanels-v2>` now retains the value of small optimization results instead of zeroing them.
+  * retains the value of small optimization results instead of zeroing them.

-- Find detector in peaks will check which detector is closer when dealing with peak-in-gap situation for tube-type detectors.
+* Find detector in peaks will check which detector is closer when dealing with peak-in-gap situation for tube-type detectors.
-- New option in :ref:`IntegrateEllipsoids <algm-IntegrateEllipsoids-v1>` to share Bragg peak background with satellite peaks.

 Bugfixes
 ########